Anshul619/HLD-System-Designs/src/2_AWSComponents/4_ComputeServices/AWSLambda/Readme.md

 [Read more](../AWSStepFunctions.md)

-## Backup Jobs
+## Others
-- Lambda can be used to configure backup scripts for the application.
+- Backup Jobs - Lambda can be used to configure backup scripts for the application.
+- Automatic Jobs - Shutdown AWS resources at certain time.

 # Who can invoke Lambda Functions? (event resources)
 - [Amazon API Gateway](../../1_NetworkingAndContentDelivery/AmazonAPIGateway/Readme.md) - API Gateway can directly call AWS Lambda function.